 Should heartburn or acid reflux continue to be an issue, consider propping yourself up with some pillows.
 Keeping your head elevated should help keep the acid from jumping up higher.

 Since we’re talking about sleep and pregnancy, avoiding alcohol is already a no-brainer.
-Outside of pregnancy, alcohol does help people fall asleep faster, but it can actually be detrimental to healthy sleep as it reduces the rapid eye movement, or REM, phase of sleep.
+Outside of pregnancy, alcohol does help people fall asleep faster, but it can actually be detrimental to health sleep as it reduces the rapid eye movement, or REM, phase of sleep.

 By the same token, caffeine should be avoided for several hours before bedtime.
 Coffee and tea are great things, but caffeine can stay in the system for quite some time.
 If you’re going to bed at a reasonable hour, try to avoid anything with caffeine in it after lunch and you’ll find yourself having a better time once you climb into bed.